DGendoo/MVA_DNF/README.md

 3. The script **DeenaGendoo_CompareLayerContributions_Dec2021.R** is used to compare for any two drugs, whether the strength of the drug-drug relationships is a reflection of perturbation, sensitivity, or structural similarity.
 Specific files (Cytoscape files for Figure 1B) are also found in the Data folder.

-The subfolder **Wail_ComboAnalysis** contains scripts for analysis of the synergy between the identified DP-like drugs and Fluvastatin, and associated output of the manuscript for:
+The subfolder **Wail_ComboAnalysis** contains scripts for analysis of the synergy between the identified DP-like drugs and Fluvastatin.
+The script **combo_analysis.R** is used to generate associated output of the manuscript for:
 *Figure 4*
 *Supplementary Figure S6*
 *Supplementary Figure S7*